laravel/docs/broadcasting.md

 <a name="authorization-callback-model-binding"></a>
 #### Authorization Callback Model Binding

 Just like HTTP routes, channel routes may also take advantage of implicit and explicit [route model binding](/docs/{{version}}/routing#route-model-binding).
-For example, instead of receiving the string or numeric order ID, you may request an actual `Order` model instance:
+For example, instead of receiving a string or numeric order ID, you may request an actual `Order` model instance:

     use App\Models\Order;

     Broadcast::channel('order.{order}', function ($user, Order $order) {
         return $user->id === $order->user_id;
     });

+> {note} Unlike HTTP route model binding, channel model binding does not support automatic [implicit model binding scoping](/docs/{{version}}/routing#implicit-model-binding-scoping).
+However, this is rarely a problem because most channels can be scoped based on a single model's unique, primary key.

 <a name="authorization-callback-authentication"></a>
 #### Authorization Callback Authentication